Coniston railway station (England): Services

 Railways in the area underwent a complex evolution with the development of Barrow-in-Furness in the second half of the nineteenth century.
 When Coniston Lake (as Coniston station was originally called) opened in 1858 Barrow was at its early stages of emergence as an industrial town, with Ulverston (then commonly written as "Ulverstone") remaining the local market town, as it had since the Middle Ages.

 The May 1865 Down (towards Coniston Lake) timetable shows three arrivals at Coniston Lake - morning midday and evening - from Monday to Saturday (the days are implied, not stated) with two on Sundays; all these trains travelled direct from Ulverstone, with connections shuttling between Barrow and Ulverstone along what was described as "The Barrow Branch."
 By 1867 the pattern of provision had evolved so that most services shuttled along the branch to the Carnforth to Whitehaven main line at Foxfield, mostly making connections.

 The Barrow loop line opened in 1882, making travel easier between what by then was called plain "Coniston" and the growing centre of employment at Barrow, though the core pattern remained whereby branch trains connected at Foxfield.
 Physical, social and railway geography nevertheless made a poor mix.
 Ulverston market day was and remains on Thursdays.
-Ulverston is approximately twelve miles from Coniston by road, but over twentyseven miles by train via Barrow.
+Ulverston is approximately twelve miles from Coniston by road, but over twenty-seven miles by train via Barrow.
 Someone travelling on the market day extra from Coniston took 96 minutes to get to Ulverston, if all went well.
 This was an improvement in 1882, but a millstone when road travel improved in the following century.

 In Summer 1907 eight trains left Coniston for Foxfield Monday to Saturday, with three on Sundays.
 The Winter service was weaker - in 1910 five trains left Coniston (still listed as "Coniston Lake" in Bradshaw) for Foxfield, with two on Sundays.
 By the summer of 1922 nine trains left Coniston (no longer Coniston Lake, even in Bradshaw) daily, with four on Sundays.
 This weekday pattern continued until closure, though Sunday services were more variable, especially during the Second World War.
 Steam railcars were used for many years, but from 1950 if not earlier the core motive power was a push-pull set powered by a late-LMS 2-6-2T designed by Henry George Ivatt as in the photograph above.

 Great effort and money was expended on tourist services to Lakeside, but Coniston received much less attention in railway days and remains a relative backwater today.
 Few Special Trains travelled the branch and few Summer only trains reached Coniston from far away places.
 The exception which proved the rule was the Summer Tuesdays and Thursdays only service from Blackpool which survived until 1958, the line's last summer.
 In the 1930s the train also had a Summer Saturdays only variant which started at Carnforth and returned to Morecambe Promenade.
 This service was the only timetabled passenger train in BR days to travel direct between Dalton Junction and Park South, avoiding the long loop through Barrow.